JelmerDeHen/MagiskBypassCertificateTransparencyError/README.md

-# Magisk Disable Certificate Transparency
+# Magisk Bypass Certificate Transparency
 This module bypasses the Certificate Transparency (CT) certificate error for Android `user` build type roms in Chrome (com.android.chrome) by configuring it to use the `--ignore-certificate-errors-spki-list` flag.
 Chrome does not verify the correctness of the subjectPublicKeyInformation (SPKI) parameter so no `openssl` is needed.

 Chrome version 99 introduced Certificate Transparency (CT) resulting in `NET::ERR_CERTIFICATE_TRANSPARENCY_REQUIRED` certificate errors when mitming using custom CA from system bundle.
 This is problematic when using an intercepting proxy issuing self-signed certificates.